MicrosoftDocs/Advertising-docs/BingAds/guides/intent-ads.md

 ## <a name="campaignservice"></a>Intent Ads with the Campaign Management Service
 Bing Intent ads can be accessed using the [Campaign Management Service](~/campaign-management-service/campaign-management-service-reference.md).
 You can create, read, update, and delete these entities.

-> [!NOTE]
-> Partial success is supported for a subset of these operations.
-For example if you submit 10 ad groups and 2 fail, the remaining 8 will succeed.
-For more information, see [Partial Success using the Campaign Management Service](handle-service-errors-exceptions.md#partial-success).

 1. Add one to six [Image](~/campaign-management-service/image.md) items to your account's media library with the [AddMedia](~/campaign-management-service/addmedia.md) operation.
 The images must be one of the supported [Media](~/campaign-management-service/media.md) types (aspect ratios) for an [ImageAdExtension](~/campaign-management-service/imageadextension.md).